Highly Capable Program

 The goal of Highline's Highly Capable Program is to provide opportunities for students to achieve a greater depth of knowledge, and in some cases, to accelerate their learning, to reach their full potential as scholars.
 We strive to provide services that meet each student's needs and capabilities and help students cultivate habits of learning that will contribute to student success in school, college, career and life.

-The Middle School Program is designed for 7th and 8th grade students who are academically advanced or demonstrate high intellectual capability.
+The Middle School Program is designed for 6th-, 7th- and 8th-grade students who are academically advanced or demonstrate high intellectual capability.

-- Students entering 7th grade who are identified for highly capable services are invited to the Challenge program.
+- Students in grades 6-8 who are identified for highly capable services are invited to the Challenge program.
 This program is currently located at Sylvester and Chinook middle schools.

 - Once a student is accepted into the Challenge program, they are assigned to a school based on where they live in Highline.
 Transportation is provided.

-- The Middle School Program Challenge course options may be provided in language arts, science and social studies.
+- The Middle School Challenge Program offers specialized courses in language arts, science and social studies.
 Math courses will be decided based on student's individual strengths.